B.C. transplant specialist says drug overdose organ donors on the rise

 Share via Email

-VANCOUVER - There has been a spike in the proportion of organs coming from donors who have died of drug overdoses in British Columbia, says a leading transplant specialist.
+VANCOUVER — There has been a spike in the proportion of organs coming from donors who have died of drug overdoses in British Columbia, says a leading transplant specialists.

 Dr. David Landsberg, head of the province's renal transplant program, said 25 per cent of the deceased donors that have come into the program so far in 2017 were the result of overdoses.